 If you are not a resident in the UK, you will require a visa to come and study at Bath Academy.
-All non-European nationals must obtain a visa before travelling to the UK unless they are transferring from another institution.
+All non-British nationals must obtain a visa before travelling to the UK unless they are transferring from another institution.

 Bath Academy is a Student Sponsor and will therefore be able to sponsor your Student or Child Student visa.
 The Student route is part of the UK’s points-based system for immigration.
 It is for migrants who want to study in the UK.

 Information regarding English Language requirements (SELT)

 Since August 2010, student’s aged 18 and over who come under the Student visa will need to have taken a Secure English Language Test as outlined by the UKVI.
 The IELTS or Trinity College London are the two tests available and the minimum requirements to meet the visa regulations are CEFR level B1.
 For our September University Foundation Programme, the requirement is equivalent to IELTS 5.5, our January University Foundation Programme requires equivalent to IELTS 5.5, A Levels it is 6.0 and GCSEs is 5.0.

 Exemptions of SELT requirement

 Students from the following countries are exempt from the SELT requirement for their visa as they are nationals of majority English speaking countries:

 Antigua and Barbuda, Australia, The Bahamas, Barbados, Belize, Canada, Dominica, Grenada, Guyana, Jamaica, New Zealand, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, and the United States of America.

 Students who have successfully completed a course as a Tier 4 (Child) or Child Student, that lasted at least 6 months and ended within two years of the date the sponsor assigned the CAS are also exempt.